-leadership positions in conser-versity's Integrative Biology "Once you hit the current, vation to directly affect how Department has brought in in- paddle hard," Erin said.
+leadership positions in conser- versity's Integrative Biology "Once you hit the current, vation to directly affect how Department has brought in in- paddle hard," Erin said.
 Jess freshwater is conserved and dividuals from Microsoft, ESRI, watched as Erin ferried herself managed in the United States. the Environmental Protection easily across the river, telling Though they recognize that ca- Agency, and the Bureau of Land herself that she could also do reer plans change, they see im- Management.
 Meanwhile, the this.
 Erin parked her boat and portance in developing their University of Georgia's Odum waved Jess over.
 Digging in hard plans for the future.
-Writing a School of Ecology has invited with each stroke, Jess quickly career plan helped them deter- researchers from the Nature reached the other side. mine which connections and Conservancy, US Fish and Wil- "I knew you had that," Erin skills they should focus on de- dlife, Army Corps of Engineers, said with a smile.
-On solid grouveloping in graduate school to and SESYNC to discuss their nd, the two women sat and wabe most effective and compe- work.
+Writing a School of Ecology has invited with each stroke, Jess quickly career plan helped them deter- researchers from the Nature reached the other side. mine which connections and Conservancy, US Fish and Wil- "I knew you had that," Erin veloping in graduate school to and SESYNC to discuss their nd, the two women sat and wabe most effective and compe- work.
 Erin and Jess continue tched the water thunder throutitive in their chosen careers, to take advantage of opportuni- gh Bull Sluice, appreciating the whether it's in academia, agen- ties like these to develop their power of the untamed river. cy, non-profit, etc.

-about these issues for a whi- with colleagues and maintain ts to explore various career pa- energized and focused. ths, students must often seek "I think this is Bull Sluice! periences in graduate school. advice independently.
+have it all figured out, it's only Of course, they also make time Jess was quite ready for the trip because they've been thinking to create lasting friendships to end. about these issues for a whi- with colleagues and maintain le.
+Over the last several years, them.
+Although they still get gh challenging, this adventuthey've learned the importance anxious about chapter deadli- re had been one of their best. of a support network, but also nes, grading papers, and com-Going outside their comfort the necessity of relying on you-ments from reviewer #3, having zone, trusting themselves and rself.
+Although PIs and advisors friends to lean on/ paddle with each other, had been rewarding can encourage graduate studen- and a plan in hand keeps them and served to strengthen their ts to explore various career pa- energized and focused. ths, students must often seek "I think this is Bull Sluice! periences in graduate school. advice independently.
 Academi- Let's pull over and check it out," Exploring this free flowing rics may only know academia, so Erin shouted as she calmly star- ver in the southeastern US, a rait has been helpful for Erin and ted paddling away from the roar rity, had reminded them of the Jess to talk with conservation of another waterfall.
 Jess shot broader purpose of their researresearchers working for agen- Erin a look of pure terror and ch and why they had originally cies and non-profits.
-Erin and made a bee-line for the shore. picked their PhD projects.
-Jess have learned to maneuver Erin and Jess had decided ear- Before climbing back into within their contact networks, lier that they would portage their kayaks to float to the car, pushing for introductions to re- around Bull Sluice, a Class IV Erin and Jess took one last look searchers working on projects rapid with a two-tiered 15ft wa- at Bull Sluice and shared a they aspire to be a part of.
+Erin and made a bee-line for the shore. picked their PhD projects. they aspire to be a part of.